Browns rout Dolphins 41-24 in first game since Garrett mess

 Browns owner Dee Haslam showed her support for Garrett by wearing a stocking cap on the sideline during pregame warmups bearing his No. 95.

-The Browns managed to stay focused despite the endless talk revolving around Garrett and their upcoming rematch with the Steelers.
+The Browns managed to stay focused despite the endless talk revolving around Garrett and their upcoming rematch next week with the Steelers.

 “It was only a controversy in the media, not in our locker room,” said defensive tackle Sheldon Richardson, who had two sacks.
 “Next man up.
 I was proud of the D-line and proud of the whole team for coming out there and doing what we’re supposed to do.”